jslee22/mmd/docs/en/tutorials/config.md

 train_pipeline = [  # Training pipeline
     dict(type='LoadImageFromFile'),  # First pipeline to load images from file path dict(
-        type='LoadAnnotations',  # Second pipeline to load annotations for current image with_bbox=True,  # Whether to use bounding box, True for detection with_mask=True,  # Whether to use instance mask, True for instance segmentation poly2mask=False),  # Whether to convert the polygon mask to instance mask, set False for acceleration and to save memory dict(
+        type='LoadAnnotations',  # Second pipeline to load Annotations for current image with_bbox=True,  # Whether to use bounding box, True for detection with_mask=True,  # Whether to use instance mask, True for instance segmentation poly2mask=False),  # Whether to convert the polygon mask to instance mask, set False for acceleration and to save memory dict(
-        type='Resize',  # Augmentation pipeline that resize the images and their annotations img_scale=(1333, 800),  # The largest scale of image keep_ratio=True
+        type='Resize',  # Augmentation pipeline that resize the images and their Annotations img_scale=(1333, 800),  # The largest scale of image keep_ratio=True
     ),  # whether to keep the ratio between height and width. dict(
-        type='RandomFlip',  # Augmentation pipeline that flip the images and their annotations flip_ratio=0.5),  # The ratio or probability to flip dict(
+        type='RandomFlip',  # Augmentation pipeline that flip the images and their Annotations flip_ratio=0.5),  # The ratio or probability to flip dict(
         type='Normalize',  # Augmentation pipeline that normalize the input images